 \subsection{Limitations and Future Directions}

 \begin{itemize} \item \textbf{Architectural Scope:} \sys is currently optimized for shared-memory multicore architectures.
-It does not address the distributed memory paradigm (e.g., MPI/PGAS), where communication latency and data partitioning introduce a distinct set of optimization constraints. \item \textbf{Inference Latency vs. Runtime Efficiency:} The Evolutionary Coding Agent trades inference-time compute for execution-time speedup.
-While the cost of generating multiple candidates and compiling them is non-trivial, we argue this is an acceptable amortized cost for HPC kernels that may run trillions of times over their lifecycle. \item \textbf{Domain Generalization:} As observed in some benchmarks, the model can suffer from ``confident hallucinations'' when applying learned parallel patterns to unfamiliar algorithmic domains.
-Future work will investigate integrating formal verification tools into the evolutionary loop to constrain these semantic errors. \end{itemize}
+It does not address the distributed memory paradigm (e.g. MPI/PGAS), where communication latency and data partitioning introduce distinct optimization constraints. \item \textbf{Inference Latency vs. Runtime Efficiency:} The Evolutionary Coding Agent trades inference-time compute for execution-time speedup.
+While generating multiple candidates and compiling them is costly, we argue this is an acceptable amortized cost for HPC kernels that may run trillions of times over their lifecycle. \item \textbf{Domain Generalization:} On some benchmarks, the model produces ``confident hallucinations'' when applying learned parallel patterns to unfamiliar algorithmic domains.
+Future work will explore integrating formal verification tools into the evolutionary loop to constrain these semantic errors. \end{itemize}